AppDaemon APIs

 Service

-Registers a service that can be called from other apps, the REST API and the Event Stream
+Register a service that can be called from other apps, the REST API, and the event stream.

 - Parameters: